alexanderlin96/Neurobatch/README.md

 ````
 neurobatch.py -a 10 -s -i sample.csv -o output/ -w 2 6
 ````
-Setting the `-s` flag will skip download link extraction and will assume the input csv file will supply the download link in the third column.
+Setting the `-s` flag will skip download link extraction and will assume the input csv file will supply the download link in the 4th column.
 This command can be ideally used after the second basic command `neurobatch.py -i sample.csv`, which will be the same as the full command `neurobatch.py -a 10 -i sample.csv -o output/ -w 2 6`